redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 - Do not override the `getUniqueSignersThreshold` function, unless you are 100% sure about it
 - Pay attention to the timestamp validation logic.
 For some use-cases (e.g. synthetic DEX), you would need to cache the latest values in your contract storage to avoid arbitrage attacks
 - Enable secure upgradability mechanism for your contract (ideally based on multi-sig or DAO)
-- Monitor the Redstone data services registry and quickly modify signer authorisation logic in your contracts in case of changes (we will also notify you if you are a paying client)
+- Monitor the RedStone data services registry and quickly modify signer authorisation logic in your contracts in case of changes (we will also notify you if you are a paying client)

 ## Recommendations